 - Compare the performance and costs between similar vendors from different projects.

-You can have this data and more at your fingertips simply by harnessing the power of line items.
+You create a body of actionable intelligence with this data and more at your fingertips simply by harnessing the power of line items.